Bluetooth speakers with an AUX input are perfect for use wherever you are.

 You can also buy a small device that serves as a Bluetooth earpiece and has a headphone jack.
 This would let you turn any cheap pair of headphones into a Bluetooth pair, but it is not a very high-quality piece of kit and many people find it irritating.

-If a headphone jack is important to you, you can probably find a Bluetooth speaker that has it, but you’ll need to search specifically as most Bluetooth speakers wouldn’t have a headphone jack.
+If a headphone jack is important to you, you can probably find a Bluetooth speaker that has it, but you’ll need to search specifically as most speakers wouldn’t have a headphone jack.

 So, if you’re partying by the pool, you won’t need to worry about splashes and even the speaker falling into the water.

 It has up to 24 hours of battery life and takes around 6.5 hours to charge.
 It’s easy to have this portable Bluetooth speaker ready whenever you need it, and it should be perfectly capable of handling a long party without giving up.

 So, in terms of portability, it’s a bit lacking.
 It’s a little on the bulky side and won’t slot into a bag as easily as some other options on the market.
 The price is pretty high as well, which could be a turn-off for some.

-However, if you’re looking for this sort of sound quality and battery life, you have to sacrifice somewhere – and as long as you’re going to be carrying a bag, it should be okay to take this speaker along.
+However, if you’re looking for this sort of sound quality and battery life, you have to sacrifice somewhere – and as long as you’re going to be carrying a bag, it should be okay to take this awesome JBL speaker along.

-This speaker has up to 13 hours of battery life, so not quite as long as the JBL Boombox 2, but that’s plenty for any event you might want to take it to.
+This Bluetooth wireless speaker has up to 13 hours of battery life, so not quite as long as the JBL Boombox 2, but that’s plenty for any event you might want to take it to.

 So, if size and weight matters to you, this Bluetooth speaker is a good choice.
 It also has a 3.5 mm auxiliary input, but doesn’t offer a charge bank for other devices.

 Waterproof, with great bass and clear vocals, this speaker can go anywhere with you.
-It is wide angled to create a good wave of sound (although it doesn’t have 360 degree sound) and its colored lights will flash in time to the beat of the music.
+It is wide angled to create a good wave of sound (although it doesn’t have 360-degree sound) and its colored lights will flash in time to the beat of the music.
 These can be turned off, if you prefer your music without.

 You can stand the speaker either horizontally or vertically, and its USB Type-C charging port means it will charge superfast.

 For anyone serious about the “portability” aspect of these speakers, the Soundcore Mini by Anker is the way to go.

 Despite its small size, it has excellent audio sound quality, using a passive subwoofer and 5W audio drive to ensure you can make the most of your music.

 It also offers about 15 hours of battery life, so it should hold up, even if you’re on the go a lot.